Craigacp/tensorflow-java/MIGRATING.md

 # Migrating Between TensorFlow Java Releases

-TensorFlow Java is still in an alpha stage, therefore is subject to contain breaking changes between the different releases.
-This guide explain in detail how to migrate your code from a previous version to a new one that includes some changes that are not backward compatible.
+This guide explains in detail how to migrate your code from a previous version to a new major version.

+## Migrating to 1.0.0

+In versions before 0.4.0 `Session.Runner.run` and `TensorFunction.call` returned a `List<Tensor>`.
+In newer versions
+they return a `Result` class which is `AutoCloseable` to make management of the tensor lifetime simpler.
+To migrate users should wrap the `run` invocation in a try-with-resources statement.

 ## Migrating to 0.3.0